 - Any non-player riding with a player is considered a caddie and subject to any potential Rules violations.

 - Pull carts are permitted as long as not in conflict with the Host Club rules.

 ADA Accessibility Rules

 The Americans with Disabilities Act (ADA) affords individuals with a permanent disability the right to access public accommodations with advance notice.
 Accessibility arrangements are within the discretion of the AGA and will be determined by the person’s qualification under ADA Regulations.
-The AGA does not have the right by virtue of hosting a tournament to dictate to a Host Site, only the opportunity to ask for an accommodation.
+The AGA does not have the right by virtue of hosting a tournament to dictate to a host facility, only the opportunity to ask for an accommodation.
 Anyone has the right to ask for ADA consideration as follows:

 To qualify for ADA consideration, a player must request accommodation at least one week in advance of the first tournament round scheduled.

 Upon the timely receipt of the required information, the AGA will evaluate a request to use a cart in tournament competition due to a disability condition on a case-by-case basis.
-In order for the AGA to evaluate an accommodation request, players must submit all of the following:
+For the AGA to evaluate an accommodation request, players must submit the following:

 - A letter requesting accommodation for the specific event;

 - Current medical documentation (prepared within one year of the request), setting forth the exact nature of the disability and evidence it qualifies under ADA Regulations as a permanent disability.

 - Sufficient information to enable the AGA to determine that providing a cart would not provide a player with an advantage over other players.